Jordloop/EpicodusIndependentProjects/README.md

 <br>

 Each Friday I was allotted eight hours to independently complete a project based on specifications <br> provided by my instructor.
-Ts table contains information on my independent projects.
+This table contains information about my independent projects.
 # Epicodus Independent Projects
 ###### **Sorted by date*
 | Course        | Date           | Repo  |